neilhwatson/evolve_cfengine_freelib/HOWTO.md

 ### Cf-serverd ACL's

 As your infrastructure grows you'll need more than the simple cf-serverd ACL's that masterfiles provides.
-EFL allow you to configure extra rules, by reading the file sys_workdir/inputs/efl_data/bundle_params/efl_server.json if it exists.
+EFL allows you to configure extra rules, by reading the file sys_workdir/inputs/efl_data/bundle_params/efl_server.json if it exists.
 The file looks like this:

 ```
 [